Next: Statistical tests to assess

 Stability indices

-Let be a clustering algorithm, a given random perturbation procedure applied to a data set and a
+a given random perturbation procedure applied to a data set

 suitable similarity measure between two clusterings (e.g. the Fowlkes and Mallows similarity [13]).